Midweek Dinner Hacks

 - 50g finely grated parmesan

-- 2 tbsp torn basil or oregano leaves
+- 2 tbsp torn basil

 - Preheat oven to 220°C. Line two baking trays with non-stick baking paper.